tobbi007/OctoPrint-OctoPlug/README.md

 (http://www.edimax.com/edimax/merchandise/merchandise_detail/data/edimax/au/home_automation_smart_plug/sp-1101w/)
 I currently do not own one of the newer generations, so I cannot test them.

+#Credits
+This Plugin uses a slightly edited version of the Ediplug-py Project by wendlers.
+You can find his repository right here: https://github.com/wendlers/ediplug-py

 # Installing
 Open a browser to octoprint (http://ipaddress/) and login